Rapptz/discord.py/docs/guide/topics/webhooks.rst

 ~~~~~~~~~~

 Webhooks can come in handy in various use cases.
 Every aspect of webhooks cannot be covered
 in this short guide.
-To discover more features, Read the documentation for :class:`Webhook`.
+To discover more features, Read the API reference for :ref:`webhooks <discord-api-webhooks>`.